mightyZap1/e-Manual/docs/en/software/TotalManager/TotalManager_Manual.md

+---
+slug: TotalManager_Manual.md
+title: TotalManager Manual
+modified:
+version:
+---
+# Total Manager Manual
-# 1 Getting Started - Total Manager
+## 1 Getting Started - Total Manager
 The Total Manager is the new generation of dedicated software that allows users to easily manage and control mightyZAP Actuators.
 The Total Manager supports various OSs such as Windows, Linux, and iOS, and has an improved user interface.
 In addition to the existing L12/D12/D7/12Lf series actuators, user is also able to manage the parameters of new 17Lf series.
 This manual covers the basics of installing Total Manager and using each function.

-## 1.1 Introduction
+### 1.1 Introduction
 mightyZAP Total Manager is a multi-purpose software with various functions like motion test, parameter settings, parameter monitoring, and firmware updates.
 User is also able to set up and test special features depending on their actuator model.

 >[!note]